provenance-io/provenance/docs/proto-docs.md

 ### MsgDeleteDistinctAttributeRequest
-MsgDeleteDistinctAttributeRequest defines a message to delete an attribute with matching name, value, and type from an account Attributes may only be remove from an account by the account that the attribute name resolves to.
+MsgDeleteDistinctAttributeRequest defines a message to delete an attribute with matching name, value, and type from an account.
+Attributes may only be removed from an account by the account that the attribute name resolves to.

 | Field | Type | Label | Description |